Listening to digital health innovators report 2021

 How are we responding

-NHSX has worked with NHS England and NHS Improvement and other NHS bodies to streamline what have been seen as onerous procurement processes.
+The NHS Transformation Directorate has worked with other NHS bodies to streamline what have been seen as onerous procurement processes.

 This has seen the production of a new section on the Health Systems Support framework (HSSF) to respond to the requirements of new technologies.